Skip to main content

 Read our detailed guide to ethical hacking certifications for more information.

-Ethical hacking is only legal when performed with the permission of the system owner.
-Hacking any system without permission is legally and ethically risky, so it’s vital for ethical hackers to get explicit permission, or work within existing frameworks such as vulnerability disclosure programs and bug bounties.
+Ethical hacking is only legal when performed with the system owner’s permission.
+Hacking any system without permission is legally and ethically risky, so it’s vital for ethical hackers to get explicit permission or work within existing frameworks such as vulnerability disclosure programs and bug bounties.

-There are a variety of free online platforms to help you learn ethical hacking, including Snyk Learn, Cybrary, and more.
+There are a variety of free online platforms to learn ethical hacking, including Snyk Learn, Cybrary, and more.